abrohit/PythonAnywhere-Automation/README.md

 ## About the Project

 Setting up and running a website on pythonanywhere is easy and takes little to no time.
 However, maintaining the web app and ensuring it runs forever is a pain.
 Hence, this script solves it.
-With the free tier PythonAnywhere you run one task daily.
-Using this script as the one task solves this problem.
+With the free tier PythonAnywhere you can run one task/script daily.

 ## Tech Stack
 - Python